How to receive a NATW

 Contact your tribal agency to find out how to apply for additional financial assistance.
 Most tribal agencies require students to complete a Free Application for Federal Student Aid (FAFSA) and submit a Financial Need Analysis (FNA) form.
 The Financial Aid Office completes the FNA once your FAFSA is processed.

-The FAFSA takes time to process, so please fill it out before your FNA request.
-If your agency permits, we can share budget forecasts to them for students who do not have a complete financial aid file.
+The FAFSA takes time to process, so please complete it before submitting your FNA request.
+If your agency permits, we can share budget forecasts with them for students who still need a complete financial aid file.

 The Native American Center